Tmee/lesson_plans/ruby_04-apis_and_scalability/real_time_applications_with_node.markdown

 });
 ```

 The next step is for us to fire up one of the [Slacker][] publishers (preferably `talker.rb`) and publish some messages.
 Open up a new terminal window and clone that repo then `bundle install`.
 Slacker is a Sinatra app so, to start up the publisher enter: `ruby publishers/talker.rb`.
-To send a messege to the community channel, simply type a message at the prompt and press enter.
+To send a message to the community channel, simply type a message at the prompt and press enter.
 If your Express app was still running check the browser's console, otherwise `npm start` that server and send another message.
 Look!
 Ruby is talking to Node.
 This is so amazing.
 Barriers: broken.

 ### Your Turn